WEC Hypercar at a glance

 Image (c) Walter Schruff / WEC-Magazin

 Toyota has been competing in the FIA WEC since the very first season, sticking with the world championship for sportscar prototypes through thick and thin.
-The Japanese manufacturer committed to Hypercar at a relatively early stage and secured the inaugural FIA Hypercar World Endurance Championship in 2021.
+The Japanese manufacturer committed to Hypercar at a relatively early stage and secured the inaugural FIA Hypercar World Endurance Championship in 2021 as well as the 2022 and 2023 titles.

 • Team: Toyota Gazoo Racing